One Battle After Another (soundtrack): Reception

-Peter Bradshaw of The Guardian called it "a jolting, jangling, nerve-shredding score".
+Peter Bradshaw of The Guardian called the score "jolting, jangling, nerve-shredding".
 Brian Tallerico of RogerEbert.com wrote "More essential to the film's tone is a truly bonkers score by Jonny Greenwood, one that almost constructs themes for sections around sparsely played individual instruments.
-For a long stretch in the middle of the film, as Bob and Sergio evade Lockjaw"s team, it sounds like a single piano key being struck, with the occasional flurry of what could be a cat running along the ivories.
-It"s a remarkably effective choice, a score that almost sounds like an alarm going off somewhere."
-Owen Gleiberman of Variety wrote "Jonny Greenwood"s modernist musical score pacing the film like a metronome of suspense."
+For a long stretch in the middle of the film, as Bob and Sergio evade Lockjaw's team, it sounds like a single piano key being struck, with the occasional flurry of what could be a cat running along the ivories.
+It's a remarkably effective choice, a score that almost sounds like an alarm going off somewhere."
+Owen Gleiberman of Variety wrote "Jonny Greenwood's modernist musical score pacing the film like a metronome of suspense."

 Justin Chang of The New Yorker wrote that the score "veers between manic percolation—imagine a xylophone humping a coffeepot—and grandly operatic surges of synth.
 The music sweeps us up in the queasy thrill of revolt, but also in the heat and momentum of an impetuous romance."
 David Jenkins of Little White Lies wrote "Jonny Greenwood's score another blinder".
 Amy Nicholson of Los Angeles Times commented that "Jonny Greenwood's marvelously uneasy score of pounding piano, sounding at once improvised and insistent, hammers away as if trying to remember its own tune".

 Barry Hertz of The Globe and Mail noted that the film is "buoyed by a jittery, jangly score by Anderson's long-time collaborator Jonny Greenwood that is electric enough to power the grids of several municipalities".
 Ross Bonalme of Collider wrote that "Greenwood, as always, completely overwhelms with his score.
 The use of strings held over an extended period of time sounds as though they could split at any second as the tension rises, and heightens pretty much every moment in the film.
 Greenwood's score is nearly omnipresent throughout the almost three hours, but it's never oppressive and always necessary in setting the tone."